-- Annual U.S. production data for vegetables, fruits, and juices processing are available from the USDA.
+- Annual U.S. production data for vegetables, fruits, and juices processing are available from USDA.
 Depending on the commodity, state-level data are available (as shown in Appendix F, Table F-9).
-Typically, the USDA reports only identify the primary states where the commodity is processed.
-For example, production data on broccoli are provided for California and "other states," while production data on asparagus are provided for Michigan, Washington, and "other states." - o U.S. territories and the District of Columbia are not included in the USDA-reported data. - EPA determined that the most recent year with complete state-level production values is 2017 because the USDA suspended the reporting of some state-level production values in 2018 and more notably in 2019-2021. - To better inform the time series, EPA also investigated an earlier year, determined 2012 to be complete, and subsequently determined the state-level production values for 2012.
+Typically, USDA reports only identify the primary states where the commodity is processed.
+For example, production data on broccoli are provided for California and "other states," while production data on asparagus are provided for Michigan, Washington, and "other states." - o U.S. territories and the District of Columbia are not included in the USDA-reported data. - EPA determined that the most recent year with complete state-level production values is 2017 because USDA suspended the reporting of some state-level production values in 2018 and more notably in 2019-2022. - Previously, to better inform the time series, EPA investigated an earlier year, determined 2012 to be complete, and subsequently determined the state-level production values for 2012.
 EPA previously investigated and included 2004 during the 1990-2020 Inventory. - For processing production data: - State-level data for potato processing were not available.
-Instead, EPA used state-level potato production (i.e., the production of potatoes grown not processed) as a proxy to determine the states to include (USDA 20144).

-- For other vegetables, EPA gathered data for asparagus, broccoli, carrots, cauliflower, sweet corn, cucumber (for pickles), lima beans, green peas, snap beans, spinach, and tomatoes (USDA 2015a).
+Instead, EPA used state-level potato production (i.e., the production of potatoes grown not processed) as a proxy to determine the states to include (USDA 2014). - For other vegetables, EPA gathered data for asparagus, broccoli, carrots, cauliflower, sweet corn, cucumber (for pickles), lima beans, green peas, snap beans, spinach, and tomatoes (USDA 2015a).
 Where USDA reported data for "other states," those data were distributed equally among the commodities.
 EPA added the production for these commodities to determine the percentage of the U.S. total for all "other vegetables," which is the production value used in the national Inventory (not the individual commodities). - Processed apples, grapes used for wine, and citrus fruits were also determined at a state level.
-For apples, where USDA reported data for "other states," those data were distributed equally (USDA 2015b, 2015c). - Noncitrus fruits are split out into separate commodities (e.g., blueberries, sweet cherries42); no state-level data are available for the aggregated "noncitrus fruit" category.
-Therefore, EPA gathered the state-level "utilized production" data for these separate commodities to determine the appropriate states and relative percentage of utilized production for noncitrus fruits (USDA 2015c). - Processed noncitrus fruit data are typically calculated in the national Inventory as utilized production minus fresh minus apples minus grapes for wine; however, because of the intensive nature of gathering data for the separate commodities, "utilized production" was used as a proxy for processed production data. - To calculate emissions, EPA calculated the 2004, 2012, and 2017 percentage of U.S. total BOD by state and multiplied that by the national vegetables and fruits emissions for each year in the time series. - For 2005-2011 and 2013-2016, EPA determined state-level proportions by linear interpolation of 2004 and 2012, and 2012 and 2017 values, respectively.
-Proportions for 2018-2021 were assumed to be the same as 2017.
+For apples, where USDA reported data for "other states," those data were distributed equally (USDA 2015b, 2015c). - Noncitrus fruits are split out into separate commodities (e.g., blueberries, sweet cherries38); no state-level data are available for the aggregated "noncitrus fruit" category.
+Therefore, EPA gathered the state-level "utilized production" data for these separate commodities to determine the appropriate states and relative percentage of utilized production for noncitrus fruits (USDA 2015c). - Processed noncitrus fruit data are typically calculated in the national Inventory as utilized production minus fresh minus apples minus grapes for wine; however, because of the intensive nature of gathering data for the separate commodities, "utilized production" was used as a proxy for processed production data. - To calculate emissions, EPA calculated the 2004, 2012, and 2017 percentage of U.S. total BOD by state and multiplied that by the national vegetables and fruits emissions for each year in the time series.